ayzubair/alx-low_level_programming/0x00-hello_world/README.md

 	The output should be saved in the file c

-Task 1-compiler -- Compiles a C file but does n ot link it.
+Task 1-compiler -- A script that Compiles a C file but does n ot link it.

+Task 2-assembler -- A script that generates the assembly code of a C code and save it in an output file.